billwood09/dropzone/README.md

-# dropzone
+# Dropzone
-Simple React dropzone component
+Simple React dropzone component.
+I couldn't find one that I liked that "just works" so I made my own.